memph1024/swapdex-documentation/docs/what-to-try/validator.md

     Skipping this can result in the validator node missing block authorship opportunities.
 If the clock is out of sync (even by a small amount), the blocks the validator produces may not get accepted by the network.
 This will result in ImOnline heartbeats making it on chain, but zero allocated blocks making it on chain.

-## Installing the Smart Dex Chain Testnet Binary
+## Installing the Kusari network Binary
 ---
 ### Install and enable Chrony
 We learned in the previous step that the new versions of Ubunutu ship the NTP client by default.
 However, Chrony is another time sync. tool that delivers better and more stable performance.
 Therefore, we recommend installing and enabling Chrony on top of the NTP client to ensure synchronized clocks and uninterrupted validator operations.